When Physician Depression Goes Undetected: How AI Can Help Those Who Suffer Unknowingly

 Burnout and depression in medicine have recently become more commonly discussed topics, but this has done little to bring about real change.
 Artificial Intelligence has been proven highly effective at diagnosing depression, amongst other mental health diseases, through voice.
 MIT researchers detail a neural-network model that can be unleashed on raw text and audio data from interviews to discover speech patterns indicative of depression.
 Given a new subject, it can accurately predict if the individual is depressed, without needing any other information about the questions and answers.

 While the majority of coverage surrounding these developments focuses on the potential for patient care, just think of what this could mean for the many doctors who unknowingly suffer from depression.
 We already know that one day not too far in the future AI scribes will become a staple in every exam room, listening to the doctor-patient conversation and making diagnoses through voice, but this should not be limited to just our patients.
 Every single day we lose a doctor to suicide.
-Every year 1 in 50 of us will quit due to burnout.
+Every year 1 in 50 will quit due to burnout.
 It’s clear that those who devote every day to helping others need some help themselves.
-When it comes to our mental health the current system has failed us.
+When it comes to clinician mental health, the current system is failing.
 There is no question that much larger changes are needed, but we are hopeful that AI Scribes will not only help individual doctors recognize their symptoms, but also draw attention to the greater issue at hand.